dwave-training/sudoku/README.md

 1. Each column contains the numbers 1-9 exactly once.
 2. Each row contains the numbers 1-9 exactly once.
-3. f we divide the grid into 9 subsquares by grouping rows/columns (0-2),
+3. If we divide the grid into 9 subsquares by grouping rows/columns (0-2),
  (3-5), and (6-8), each subsquare has the numbers 1-9
  exactly once.